gobeyondidentity/bi-sdk-swift/README.md

 Your backend is configured to handle getting the authorization code and exchanging that code for an access token and id token.

 2. [Client And Cloud](#Client-And-Cloud)
-The client queries for the access token and your backend makes the token exchange.
+The client queries for the authorization code and your backend makes the token exchange.

 For either flow you'll want to create and add an `AuthView` in your `ViewController`.
 This view contains both Beyond Identity Sign In and Sign Up buttons.